Cloud Cost Management FAQ

 Aggregated reporting for leadership

-The FinOps Foundation's FOCUS (FinOps Open Cost and Usage Specification) provides a standard format for cloud billing data across providers.
-Tools that support FOCUS can normalize data from AWS, Azure, GCP, and other clouds into consistent formats.
+The FOCUS specification: the FinOps Foundation's FOCUS (FinOps Open Cost and Usage Specification) provides a standard format for cloud billing data across providers.
+Tools that support FOCUS normalise data from AWS, Azure, Google Cloud, Oracle Cloud, and others into consistent formats.

-CerteroX for Cloud provides multi-cloud cost visibility across AWS, Azure, Google Cloud Platform, Alibaba Cloud, and Kubernetes, delivering unified reporting and optimization recommendations from a single platform.
+CerteroX Cloud Management provides multi-cloud cost visibility across AWS, Azure, Google Cloud, Oracle Cloud, and Kubernetes — delivering unified reporting and optimisation from a single place.

 What is cost allocation and why is it important?

-Cost allocation is the process of attributing cloud costs to specific teams, projects, applications, or business units.
+Cost allocation attributes cloud costs to specific teams, projects, applications, or business units.
 Without allocation, costs remain a central IT expense with no accountability.

-Tagging: Metadata attached to resources (e.g., team=engineering, project=mobile-app)
+Tagging — metadata attached to resources (team=engineering, project=mobile-app)

-Resource naming conventions: Parsing cost drivers from resource names
+Resource naming conventions — parsing cost drivers from names

-Virtual tags: Rules that categorize resources without modifying actual cloud resources
+Virtual tags — rules that categorise resources without modifying cloud configs

 Team or department